Chapin, South Carolina: Lake Murray

 Chapin is often referred to as the "capital of Lake Murray".
 On September 21, 1927, work on the dam for the Saluda River was started.
 The construction finished on June 30, 1930.
 Chapin families who had lived on Chapin land for over 200 years had to sell and move to make room for the lake that was a result of the dam.
 The lake was to spread between Dutch Fork and Chapin, becoming 14 mi wide and 40 mi long.

 The earthen dam stands over 200 ft tall and runs 1.5 mi across.
 Lake Murray has over 500 mi of shoreline and covers approximately 50000 acre.
 The dam itself takes up 99 acre.
 The nearest arm of the lake reaches within 0.5 mi of the town limits.

 The dam on Lake Murray has been through many changes since it was originally built in 1927.
-In 1943 3 ft were added to the dam's height to help flooding issues.
-Much later in the 1980s SCE&G added a sheet piling way on the lakeside of the highway again to help with flooding.
-This sheet piling way raised the height of the dam again.
+In 1943, 3 ft were added to the dam's height to help flooding issues.
+Much later, in the 1980s, SCE&G added a sheet piling way on the lakeside of the highway, again to help with flooding.
+This raised the height of the dam again.

 The latest changes to the dam occurred in 2002 when the backup dam was built.
 The backup dam was built for more protection to withstand earthquakes.
 The backup dam is made of rock and concrete to withstand the weight of the water behind the dam if any damage were to occur to the existing dam.

 Lake Murray is not only used to provide electrical power for surrounding areas, it brings boating activities to the area.
 Lake Murray offers many different types of boating opportunities in addition to recreational areas.
 Today, the lake has recreational swimming, boating, skiing, fishing, and wake-boarding.
 The lake also holds fishing tournaments and is home to many kinds of wildlife.
 Lake Murray is known for its purple martins, striped bass, and great blue heron.

 Labor Day Festival

 Chapin is home to the Chapin Labor Day Festival.
-The Chapin Labor Day Festival is held every year in the town of Chapin on Labor Day.
-The festival lasts for three days starting on the Saturday before Labor Day and ending on Labor Day.
-On Monday, the festival activities start off with a parade through town and often features local, state and sometimes national political candidates.
-The Chapin High School NJROTC also marches in the parade annually.
-After the parade there is a carnival, Chapin Idol, vendors, food, concerts, and a car show along the historic streets of downtown Chapin.
+The Chapin Labor Day Festival is held every year on Labor Day.
+The festival lasts for three days starting on the Saturday before Labor Day, and ending on Labor Day.
+On Monday, the festival activities start with a parade through town and often features local, state and sometimes national political candidates.
+The Chapin High School NJROTC marches in the parade annually.
+After the parade there is a carnival, "Chapin Idol", vendors, food, concerts, and a car show along the historic streets of downtown Chapin.